michael-freling/michael-freling.github.io/content/docs/blender.md

     Now the object will move, rotate, or scale based on the 3D cursor you set.
     In order to move the 3D cursor back, **Object > Snap > Cursor to World Origin**.
     This is from [the answer of StackExchange](https://blender.stackexchange.com/questions/127152/rotation-animation-isnt-fixed-on-the-pivot-point).

+Basics with shape keys
+- In order to animate a model using shape keys, go to **Dope Sheet Editor > Shape Key Editor Mode**
+- In order to control shape keys by bones, use [Drivers](https://docs.blender.org/manual/en/latest/animation/drivers/introduction.html).
+See next video for more details for how to configure.
+Briefly explaning,
+    - Go to **Object Data Properties > Shape Keys** and right cilck the value of a shape key.
+    - Choose "Add Driver" to add the driver for the shape key.
+    - Edit property like Object, Bone, Type, or Space
+    - They can be also edited on **Drivers Editor > Drivers tool menu**

+    <iframe width="560" height="315" src="https://www.youtube.com/embed/cc3uoHMo7pA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+See [this article](https://all3dp.com/2/blender-shape-keys-simply-explained/) for more details about shape keys.

+Rigging
+---

+- During pose mode, to reset all poses, select **Pose > Clear Transform > All**.

 Action
 ---